sophiaelizecruz/sophiaelizecruz.github.io/essays/the-art-of-design-patterns.md

 For this technical essay, you will write an interesting and informative technical essay that ends up answering these two questions.
-By doing so, you’ll be better prepared to answer this question if it comes up in an interview.